 Comets look like a fuzzy star with a tail and this is due to the fact that as the comets approach the sun, they warm up and the particles they are made up of form a tail.
 It is usually the dust and gases that form the tail.

 You need to be in a dark location as much as possible and with clear conditions for viewing the sky.
 It is only this way you will be able to see the comet and its tail.

-For each comet that you are looking to view, you will need to follow astro or space news in order to locate them.
-With the help of some apps, you can easily locate any comet in the sky on any day and time, provided the viewing conditions are favourable in terms of clear skies and comet's distance to earth.
+For each comet that you are looking to view, you will need to follow Astro or space news in order to locate them.
+With the help of some apps, you can easily locate any comet in the sky on any day and time, provided the viewing conditions are favorable in terms of clear skies and the comet's distance to earth.